2) Extraction of the intensity profile

 Consistency checks and first look at etalon non-uniformity:

-- A difference between FWHM L and FWHM R could be an indication of etalon non-uniformity wrong setup (poor lens quality).
+- A difference between FWHM L and FWHM R could be an indication of etalon non-uniformity or wrong setup (poor lens quality).

 - The column "calculated center" should show about the same value, otherwise there is something wrong with the measurements.